 LSPI, also known as stochastic pre-ignition (SPI), megaknock, superknock and deto-knock, most commonly occurs at low speeds during a period of rapid acceleration.
 A premature ignition in the combustion chamber, generated prior to the spark plug firing, causes an abnormal combustion and high cylinder pressure.
 The LSPI event results in a loud knocking sound from the uncontrolled pressure rise in the cylinder.
 In some cases, a single LSPI event is sufficient to cause severe engine damage.

 Until LSPI is rectified, automakers may be restricted in their ability to maximize the performance and fuel efficiency of their advanced engine designs, creating a barrier to meet tomorrow’s demanding fuel-performance requirements.
+For additional background information about LSPI, click here.

 The standard method for determining the cetane number of a diesel fuel is the ASTM D613 method which uses the Cooperative Fuel Research Committee (CFR) engine technique.
 The procedure, which was introduced in 1941, determines the cetane number of a diesel fuel comparing its ignition quality with two reference blends of known cetane number under the same operating conditions.
 The method uses a single-cylinder CFR engine operated under specified conditions and the cetane number scale is based on the two reference fuels.
 ASTM D613 has been used for many years but is known to be a time consuming test of limited precision.
 It also requires skilled operators.